 For those who do survive sepsis, many are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction and/or amputations.
 Sepsis kills and disables millions, more than breast cancer, lung cancer, and stroke combined.

 Shockingly, the latest National Confidential Enquiry into Patient Outcome and Death (NCEPOD) report into sepsis, estimates that there could be as many as 200,000 cases of sepsis, and up to 60,000 deaths a year.
 The NCEPOD Report set out key findings of fact as to why there are failures to diagnose and offer timely treatment for sepsis, by GPs and in hospitals and set out some recommendations for future improvements in care.
-Another shocking figure puts it as follows:
+They found that;

 In the UK, more than 100,000 people per year are admitted to hospital because of sepsis.
 Of these 100,000 cases, sepsis claim approximately 37,000 lives.